trumpetkern27/LaTeX_renderer_for_Excel/README.md

 ## ⚠️ Known Limitations

 - **Font Dependency**: Requires Unicode-compatible fonts
-- **Complex Expressions**: Some advanced LaTeX features not supported, such as \frac and nested functions
+- **Complex Expressions**: Some advanced LaTeX features not supported, such as \frac, \sqrt, and nested functions
 - **Performance**: May slow down with large worksheets
 - **Compatibility**: Designed for Excel 2016+